pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 This document introduces two new content encoding algorithms:

-"sbr" - Brotli using an external compression dictionary.
+"br-d" - Brotli using an external compression dictionary.
-"szstd" - Zstandard using an external compression dictionary.
+"zstd-d" - Zstandard using an external compression dictionary.

 The dictionary to use is negotiated separately and advertised in the "Sec-Available-Dictionary" request header.